andf-mongodb/workflow/README.md

 Contains a collection of small support scripts.

 ## giteditor_autoamed
-Used by `review` to handle `git commit --amend` situations where the commit message is not changed
+Used by `review` to automate `git commit --amend` situations where the commit message is not changed

 ## cleanspace
 Clear out all build directories from all local git repos